Education

 Conclusion

 Indeed, some issues may be ethical but remain illegal, while others may be legal but unethical.
-Also, other aspects may are legal and ethical.
-There is a need to determine the various categories that all the behaviors belong.
-While the legal issues are actionable in court, the ethical issues pertain to behavior are not actionable.
-The perception of the society determines ethical matters.
+Also, other aspects may be legal and ethical.
+There is a need to determine the various categories to which all the behaviors belong.
+While the legal issues are actionable in court, the ethical issues pertaining to behavior are not actionable.
+The perception of society determines ethical matters.
 However, all the issues have an impact on the performance of the organization.
 Organizational leaders need to strive for the implementation of a high level of ethical standards.
-This can only be attained by drafting a code of ethics that match the values of the organization.
-A culture based on values will promote the high level of ethical standards.
-It is also necessary to ensure that the organization engages in the legal acts only to limit the legal proceedings against it.
+This can only be attained by drafting a code of ethics that matches the values of the organization.
+A culture based on values will promote a high level of ethical standards.
+It is also necessary to ensure that the organization engages in legal acts only to limit the legal proceedings against it.
 Ethical standards promote the reputation of the organization while acting legally creates a good relationship with the authorities.

 References